Fall of Suharto: Dissent during the New Order

 Having consolidated power in 1967 in the aftermath of the attempted coup in 1965 which was launched by middle-ranking officers in the Indonesian army and air force but officially blamed on the Communist Party of Indonesia (PKI) resulting in purges, the government of Suharto adopted policies that severely restricted civil liberties and instituted a system of rule that effectively split power between the Golkar organisation and the military.

 In 1970, price rises and corruption prompted student protests and an investigation by a government commission.
 Suharto responded by banning student protest, forcing the activists underground.
 Only token prosecution of cases recommended by the commission was pursued.
 The pattern of co-opting a few of his more powerful opponents while criminalising the rest became a hallmark of Suharto's rule.

 Suharto stood for election by the People's Consultative Assembly every five years, beginning in 1973.
 According to his electoral rules, three entities were allowed to participate in the election: two political parties and Golkar.
 All other political parties were amalgamated into either the Islam-based United Development Party (PPP) or the nationalist Democratic Party of Indonesia (PDI).
 Golkar, Suharto's primary political vehicle, was officially not a political party.
 All senior civil servants were obliged to join employee associations linked to Golkar, while senior bureaucrats were banned from joining political parties.
 In a political compromise with the powerful military, Suharto banned its members from voting in elections but set aside seats in the legislature for their representatives.
 Suharto was unopposed in every election in which he stood (being 1973, 1978, 1983, 1988, 1993, and 1998).

 In May 1980, a group called the Petition of Fifty (Petisi 50) demanded greater political freedoms and accused Suharto of misinterpreting the Pancasila state ideology.
 It was signed by former military men, politicians, academics and students.
 The Indonesian media suppressed the news, and the government placed restrictions on the signatories, some of whom were later jailed.

-Following the end to the Cold War, Western concern over communism waned, and Suharto's human rights record came under greater international scrutiny.
+Following the end of the Cold War, Western concern over communism waned, and the West was less willing to tolerate Third World anti-Communist dictatorships.
+Consequently, Suharto's human rights record came under greater international scrutiny.
 In 1991, the murder of East Timorese civilians in a Dili cemetery, also known as the "Santa Cruz Massacre", caused US attention to focus on its military relations with the Suharto regime and the question of Indonesia's occupation of East Timor.
 In 1992, this attention resulted in the Congress of the United States passing limitations on IMET assistance to the Indonesian military, over the objections of US President George H. W. Bush.
 In 1993, under President Bill Clinton, the US delegation to the United Nations Human Rights Commission helped pass a resolution expressing deep concern over Indonesian human rights violations in East Timor.